What is a semicolon?

 You can use semicolons to divide the items of a list if the items are long or contain internal punctuation.
 In these cases, the semicolon helps readers keep track of the divisions between the items.

-Let’s recap: so far we’ve got semicolons for linking two independent clauses; replacing a conjunction (whether showing similarity, like “and,” or opposition, like “but”); and long, comma-loving lists.
-Yup, that was one now.
+Let’s recap: So far we’ve got semicolons for linking two independent clauses; replacing a conjunction (whether showing similarity, like and, or opposition, like but); and showing the divisions between items in long, punctuation-loving lists.
+Yup, that was one there.

 4 Use semicolons with conjunctive adverbs

 When you have a conjunctive adverb linking two independent clauses, you should use a semicolon between the clauses.
 Common conjunctive adverbs include words like moreover, nevertheless, however, otherwise, therefore, then, finally, likewise, consequently, and many others.

 I needed to go for a walk and get some fresh air; also, I needed to buy milk.